Jacob-Kroeze/pg_fact/README.md

 values
  ('admin@example.com', 'password', 'admin-name', '', 'admin', 't')
 `

-Please change this if you move anything off your machine.
+Of course, use a secure password if you deploy this somewhere.

 ## License